eriol/ahaetulla/README.md

 ### From source

-To build the latest version of `go-freakble` run:
+To build the latest version of `ahaetulla` run:

 ```
-cd /tmp; GOPATH=/tmp/go go install noa.mornie.org/eriol/go-freakble/cmd/freakble@latest
+cd /tmp; GOPATH=/tmp/go go install noa.mornie.org/eriol/ahaetulla/cmd/ahaetulla@latest
 ```

-You will find the binary at `/tmp/go/bin/freakble`.
+You will find the binary at `/tmp/go/bin/ahaetulla`.
 You don't need to set `GOPATH` if you already have it set and you are fine having freakble installed there.